Genesis Has The Scoop On Safe Shoveling

 Shoveling can be made even more physically strenuous by cold air, which makes it harder to work and breathe.
-“People need to recognize that snow shoveling is a strenuous cardiovascular workout and they need to be cautious,” said Steve Bashor, M.D., Genesis emergency department physician.
+“People need to recognize that snow shoveling is a strenuous cardiovascular workout and they need to be cautious,” said David Dierks, D.O., Genesis emergency department physician.

-To prevent injury while clearing show, Bashor suggests the following tips:
+To prevent injury while clearing show, Dr. Dierks suggests the following ten tips:

 Warm up first -- Be sure your muscles are warm before you start shoveling.
 Warm up a little by walking, doing a few squats or walking stairs a few times.
 Cold, tight muscles are more likely to sprain or strain than warm, relaxed muscles.

 Warmed up your muscles?
 Then stretch -- Once your muscles are warmed up, you’ll want to stretch your quadriceps, hamstrings and the muscles in your calves and lower back.
 To stretch your quadriceps (the muscle in the front of the thigh), stand on one foot, holding onto something stable and bend the other leg behind you.
 Bring your heel toward your butt with your hand.
 Repeat with the other leg.

 To stretch your hamstrings (the muscle in back of your thigh), rest one leg on a chair and bend forward at the waist until you feel mild pulling sensation in the back of your thigh.
 Repeat with the other leg.

 To stretch your calf muscles, stand 10 inches away from a wall with your hands on the wall.
 Bend one leg at the knee so you’re leaning into the wall while keeping your other leg straight behind you with your heel on the floor.
 Repeat with the other leg.